libktx/ktx/async/README.md

 `KtxAsync` is the default scope you should use instead of the `GlobalScope` in your KTX applications.
 By default, it will execute tasks on the main rendering thread.
-However, if you want to perform some actions asynchronously on different threads, you can use `AsyncExecutorDispatcher` that uses LibGDX cross-platform `AsyncExecutor` to execute the tasks.
+However, if you want to perform some actions asynchronously on different threads, you can use `AsyncExecutorDispatcher` that uses libGDX cross-platform `AsyncExecutor` to execute the tasks.

 Before using `KtxAsync` scope, make sure to call `KtxAsync.initiate()` on the main rendering thread.
 This is not